 (a) the names and e-mail addresses of all Attendees who downloaded the App, analytics data for the Event, and all Content will be made available to you through the Website to export, and to allow you to order any Products incorporating Content, for 6 months;

 (b) all Content will be made available to Attendees through the App for 6 months to view or to order any Products incorporating Content.

-8.3 We are not responsible for the quality of images you select, upload or provide for inclusion in the Products.
+6.4 We are not responsible for the quality of images you select, upload or provide for inclusion in the Products.
 Typically the better the quality and resolution, the better the print.
 You are also responsible the resizing, cropping or other editing of the images.